 Focus Area: Music Production & Composition

 The AMPA Music Production & Composition department provides students with a range of songwriting and arranging techniques, as well as music production, mixing and recording skills.
 Students will develop their own unique ideas and explore different modes of music delivery, as well as gain enhanced analytical and theoretical musical knowledge.
-Students will undergo practical training through the experimentation and workshopping of their compositions.
+Students will undergo practical training through individual teaching sessions in the studio and workshopping of their projects, as well as the opportunity to take a second individual study in an instrument or voice.
 Alongside this, they will receive practical performance skills through collaboration with contemporary and classical performance students and ensembles at AMPA.
-Practical training is complemented by the study of harmony, music history and industry studies.
+Practical training is complemented by the study of harmony, ear training, music history and industry studies.

 Course Structure (by trimester)